Advisory Services

 The key managerial persons carry out the decisions of the company.
 Hence, the directors are vicariously liable for any transactions entered in the company’s name.
 The principle of vicarious liability can be understood as the relationship between employer and employee wherein the employer is responsible for every act of the employee.
 The NI Act has further reiterated the same principle by providing a separate section in the act.
 Section 141 of the act clearly states that if the acts of the company are in contravention of Section -138 (Dishonour of Cheque), then the person responsible for the company’s day-to-day activities is to be held liable.
 In clear terms, the act states directors’ liability for the offence committed under Section 138, provided the directors have the knowledge and have given connivance to the act.

 The persons responsible for the conduct of the business can be held liable for the offence under Section 138 of the act.
-Further, Section 141 (2) of the act clearly states the persons who can be held liable for the offences committed under Section 138, provided the act is committed with the consent or connivance of the:
+Further, Section 141 (2) of the act clearly states the persons who can be held liable for the offenses committed under Section 138, provided the act is committed with the consent or connivance of the:

-From the plain reading of Section 141, it can be clearly inferred that only those directors who are directly connected with the transaction that led to an offence, can be held liable.
-All the directors of the company cannot be merely apprehended for the acts committed by other directors and therefore, the liability of directors shall depend on the direct connection of the person with the wrong transaction.
+From the plain reading of Section 141, it can be clearly inferred that only those directors who are directly connected with the transaction that led to an offence can be held liable.
+All the directors of the company cannot be merely apprehended for the acts committed by other directors, and therefore, the liability of directors shall depend on the direct connection of the person with the wrong transaction.

 The Negotiable Instrument Act, 1881 under Section 141, along with dictating the liability of directors for any acts committed on behalf of the company, also states the exemptions.
 The liability of directors can be discharged only: